hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 shifting workloads to cloud service providers, the issue of VM cloning may become more prevalent.

-Using dedicated cryptographic hardware is RECOMMENDED to enforce these requirements, ensure correct behavior and handle the complexity of state management.
+Using dedicated cryptographic hardware is recommended to enforce these requirements, ensure correct behavior and handle the complexity of state management.
 In particular, this enables implementing rollback resistant counters which can be difficult to achieve in a software-only fashion.

 On the verifier side, no state management is required.
 However, the verifier needs to trust the signer to not have re-used the state.
-A verifier MAY want to check that no state re-use happened in the past by a signer, before accepting a signature.
+A verifier may want to check that no state re-use happened in the past by a signer, before accepting a signature.

 In practice, this can be done if the verifier has access to all signatures issued by the signer.
 As the signatures contain the index of the OTS key used, detecting if an index was used more than once becomes trivial.
-In practice, such a (public) data structure which contains all signatures MAY already be present in some use cases (e.g. certificate transparency {{?RFC9162}}) or could be built.
+In practice, such a (public) data structure which contains all signatures may already be present in some use cases (e.g. certificate transparency {{?RFC9162}}) or could be built.
 It is worth noting that while trusting the signer to not re-use the state is a strong assumption, other signature schemes like ECDSA introduce